1287Apiyo/se-assignment-1-setting-up-your-developer-environment-1287Apiyo/README.md

 - Effectiveness of version control implementation.
 - Appropriateness of tools selected for the project requirements.
 - Clarity of reflection on challenges and solutions encountered.
-- Adherence to submission guidelines and deadlines.
+- Adherence to submission guidelines and deadlines.   m

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.